DanielHauge/HackerNews-Grp8/docs/README.md

 We agreed upon having a project management system for our team where we would set up the task that needs to be done.
 ZenHub was a free online tool that we set up.
 It reminded of Atlassian JIRA.
 A project management one of the group members had good experience of.
 Unfortunately, we found out that the system had some bugs so we could not use it.
 We went over to Trello which had same functionality.
-This tool us to set up stories of functionality and overall tasked need to be done to implement the system
+This tool allowed us to set up stories of functionality and overall taskes that need to be done to implement the system
-This was also where we delegated tasked for in areas we felt confident.
+This was also where we delegated tasked in areas we felt confident.
 A delegation of backend and frontend tasks and responsibility was made due to the different areas we felt comfortable in.
 After a few weeks with Trello, we felt it didn't give us enough overview of which tasks were worked on and who's doing what.
 We didn't set up a notification system so we all need to go the online project management page.